graphapi-io/resources/wix-integration/README.md

 # Wix integration with GraphApi

-To show public data from GraphApi inside the Wix page, try the following steps:
+To show public data from GraphApi inside the Wix page, perform the following steps:

 ## Step 1: Create a GraphApi